Head Of Japan's Olympic Committee Steps Down Amid Tokyo 2020 Corruption Probe

 "In 2016, French prosecutors said that the Tokyo bidding committee had made more than $2 million in payments to Black Tidings, a Singaporean company run by a close friend of Mr. Diack's.
 The Japanese authorities have since questioned Mr. Takeda about his role in the payments and concluded that they were for consulting work.
 The Japanese Olympic Committee maintains the payments were legitimate."

-The Games begin in fewer than 500 days, and Japan is spending some $25 billion to stage them.
+The Games begin in less than than 500 days, and Japan is spending some $25 billion to stage them.
 "I want to step aside to make room for the younger generation to step up and lead the way," Takeda said.
 "In June, I will step down as the JOC president so that the tournament can be held in peace."

 Japan has framed the 2020 Games as an emblem of the country's resurgence, as NPR's Bill Chappell reported at the time of the winning bid: "Tokyo officials also promoted their city's bid as symbolizing a new chapter for Japan, which is still recuperating from the tsunami and earthquake that devastated swaths of the country in 2011.
 Organizers have said they plan to have Olympic torchbearers run through areas hit by the tsunami."

 In December, IOC President Thomas Bach praised Tokyo, saying he could not remember a host city that was so well-prepared to host the Games.
-But that preparation comes at a price: the Tokyo Games will likely cost three times what organizers predicted in 2013.
+But that preparation comes at a price: The Tokyo Games will likely cost three times what organizers predicted in 2013.

 Takeda is a distant member of the Japanese royal family, the AP notes, "the great grandson of the Meiji emperor who ruled late in the 19th century and into the 20th."